FatEarthler/kali-preseed/README.md

 - include aboves preseed (check for conflicts!)
 - zsh as default bash
 - disable NetworkManager and setup ifupdown
-- auto Tor over VPN
+- TOR Browser and service
 - firewall setup to block outgoing traffic to tracker and add sites (do some research first how to properly block ads and trackers using netfilter)
 - configure github ssh login
 - install nordvpn and configure static vpn connection script